 - Securing groundbreaking commitments from the City and State to create permanent supportive housing for New Yorkers with mental illness, disabilities and other chronic health conditions.
 Thanks to the dedicated advocacy of the Coalition and our allies, Mayor de Blasio agreed to commit $2.6 billion to fund 15,000 units of supportive housing over the next 15 years.
 Governor Cuomo followed suit in January, announcing his own plan to develop an additional 20,000 supportive units over 15 years.

 - Restructuring homeless services in New York City.
 In April, the City completed a 90-day review of the Department of Homeless Services and released the outline of a comprehensive plan for restructuring New York’s entire homeless services system.
 The plan, much of which is directly responsive to the recommendations of the Coalition for the Homeless, focuses on prevention, street homelessness, shelter conditions and rehousing.

 - Protecting vulnerable homeless families and children in the shelter system.
 The City finally granted the Coalition access to the family shelter system so that we can monitor conditions and more effectively fight on behalf of those families.

 As the most trusted organization providing services and advocacy to homeless New Yorkers, it is a core value of the Coalition that as much of our revenue as possible be put directly into services for our neighbors in need.
 We’re proud that more than $0.89 of every $1.00 raised is spent on our programs, which exceeds standards set by charitable watchdog groups.

-Note: In FY16 the Coalition received a capital grant of $742,944 from the City of New York to repair damage to a Coalition building that resulted from the negligent actions of a City agency.
+Note: In FY16 the Coalition received a capital grant of $742,944 from the City of New York to repair damage to a Coalition building that resulted from the actions of a City agency.
 Neither the capital grant nor the associated capital expenses are included in the charts above, which reflect operating funds and expenses.